vyrjana/DearEIS/joss/paper.md

 These two types of software are typically closed source and not publicly available for download (e.g., requiring the purchase of a license or registration of an instrument when making an account).
 Trial versions with some limitations (e.g., an inability to save results) may be publicly available in some cases.
 Restrictive licenses and/or digital rights management technologies (e.g., the USB dongle or the online verification required by RelaxIS) may limit or even prevent distribution of the software to, e.g., colleagues or students.
-Windows is mostly the only supported platform though Zahner Analysis is a notable exception.
+The commercial software in \autoref{tbl:license_comparison} only support Windows, with the exception of Zahner Analysis

 In terms of key functionality, RelaxIS is the most similar alternative to DearEIS with LEVM/LEVMW as a close second (\autoref{tbl:feature_comparison}).
 However, RelaxIS is a closed-source, commercial product, which introduces a financial barrier to entry, and it officially only supports Windows.
 LEVM/LEVMW is, as was mentioned earlier, a free though not truly open-source alternative.
 The software officially supports MS-DOS/Windows but may also work natively on other platforms provided that a compatible Fortran compiler is available.
-LEVM/LEVMW has a rather steep learning curve and some may find it unintuitive to use despite the rather comprehensive manual.
+LEVM/LEVMW has a rather steep learning curve and some may find it unintuitive to use despite its rather comprehensive manual.
 Much of the information that is required for basic use of the software is not presented in, e.g., the GUI itself.
 For example, the LEVMRUN binary, which provides a GUI for preparing input files, makes use of abbreviations that are not explained in the GUI using, e.g., tooltips.
-There are several pre-made circuits (`A`, `B`, `C`, etc.) to choose from but the corresponding circuit diagrams and other relevant information are not presented in the window where the selection is performed.
+There are several pre-made circuits (`A`, `B`, `C`, etc.) to choose from but the corresponding circuit diagrams and other relevant information are only presented in the manual.
-These circuits can be customized to some extent by adjusting various parameters (`p[1]`, `p[2]`, `p[3]`, etc.) but the meaning of these parameters varies from circuit to circuit and this information is also not presented in the same window where the parameters can be changed.
+These circuits can be customized to some extent by adjusting various parameters (`p[1]`, `p[2]`, `p[3]`, etc.) but the meaning of these parameters varies from circuit to circuit and this information is also only presented in the manual.
 Completely custom circuits require modification of the source code and recompilation of the program.